hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Change-Matching-Rule.md

 ---
 title: "Change Matching Rule (Deployment assistant)"
-description: "How to solve Salesforce deployment error /Error (.*) Before you change a matching rule, you must deactivate it"
+description: "How to solve Salesforce deployment error "/Error (.*) Before you change a matching rule, you must deactivate it""
 ---
 <!-- markdownlint-disable MD013 -->
 # Change Matching Rule